-- A legal basis.
+• A legal basis.
 MTAs can have different legal statuses.
-The institution can be created by a legal instrument or by an agreement between local governments.
+The institution can be created by the legal system or by an agreement between local authorities.
 It can have a public status but also be governed by private law.
 It could also be a department of a municipality or State administration.
-Given the time it can take to set up, a more informal structure might precede the creation of the MTA. - The scope of a MTA.
-Often the geographic area through which people and goods move covers part of several municipalities and it is important to establish the perimeter of intervention by conducting origin-destination surveys for people as well as for the flows linked to economic activity.
-This perimeter could also evolve over time. - The division of competencies.
-The powers given to MTAs can be limited to the organisation of public transport (all modes) but can also include management of traffic and parking and non-motorised modes, etc. In a highly-integrated MTA, the institution can also take on an urban planning and development role.
+Given the time it can take to set up, a more informal structure might precede the creation of the MTA.

+• The scope of a MTA.
+Often the geographic area concerned in terms of movement of people and goods covers part of several municipalities and it is important to establish the scope of action by conducting surveys to find out where people travel from/to but also the flows linked to economic activity.
+This perimeter could also evolve over time.

+■ The division of competencies.
+The powers given to authorities in charge of transport can be limited to the organisation of public transport (all modes) but can also include management of traffic and parking and non-motorised modes, etc. In a highly-integrated MTA, the institution can also take on an urban planning and development role.
 The political conditions do not always allow for giving a MTA all these functions and it can often be a gradual process.
-The integration of competencies can therefore be carried out in stages before finding the organisation which best fits the institutional history and culture of each country and each city. - Financial resources.
-The MTA needs stable and predictable financial resources in order to implement the mobility policies that it develops.
-The transport authority can either benefit from State or local governments funds, or be able to mobilize its own resources.
-In order to ensure coherent long-term policy, it is essential that a MTA have a long-term view of its funding. - The need for coordination.
-In the absence of such a MTA, it is important to have coordination between the different institutions involved in urban transport in order to ensure coherence in the general organisation of the transport system.
+The integration of competencies can therefore be carried out in stages before finding the organisation which best fits the institutional history and culture of each country and each city.

+• Financial resources.
+The MTA needs stable financial resources and guarantees in order to put into operation the mobility policies it develops.
+The transport authority can either benefit from State or Local Authority funds, or be responsible for its own budget.
+In order to ensure coherent long-term policy, it is essential that a MTA have a long-term view of its funding.

+• The need for coordination.
+In the absence of such a MTA, it is important to have coordination between the different institutions involved in urban transport in order to ensure coherence in the general organisation of a transport system.
 Thus, provinces, regions or federated states according to the administrative and political organisation, are often tasked with an urban planning role and can get involved in the organisation and funding of public transport.

-Transport Authorities: somes examples
+Metropolitan Transport Authorities : somes examples

 Lagos Metropolitan Area Transport Authority (LAMATA), in Lagos (Nigéria) is a semi-autonomous agency reporting to the government of Lagos State established in January 2002 as part of the Lagos Urban Transport Project (LUTP) with the technical and financial support of the World Bank and after a long process which began in the early 1990s.
-Its very wide remit covers all urban modes of transport, including both public transport and the road network:
+Its very wide remit covers urban modes of transport in their entirety, including both public transport and the road network:

-- > planning, development, coordination of transport policies in Lagos; - building and maintenance of the main roads and development of road junctions; - design and organisation of mass transit (BRT, heavy and light rail), and coordination with the Ministry of Transport and Lagos State for the validation of bus lines; - collection of taxes paid by road users which are allocated to a transport fund.
+- planning, development, coordination of transport policies in Lagos; - building and maintenance of the main roads and development of road junctions; - building and maintenance of the main roads and development of road junctions; - collection of taxes paid by road users which are allocated to funding the transport budget.